jhancuff/pingi-windows/Readme.md

-# Pingy - The Rockstar of Ping
+# Pingi - The Rockstar of Ping

-Pingy is a Python-based application that visualizes ping latency over time.
+Pingi is a Python-based application that visualizes ping latency over time.
 It's like watching the universe expand, but with more immediate feedback.

 ## Features